MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/windows.md

 # Installing Xamarin in Visual Studio on Windows

-Because Xamarin is now included with all editions of Visual Studio at no extra cost and does not require a separate license, you can use the Visual Studio installer to download and install Xamarin tools.
+Xamarin is free to use and included in all editions of Visual Studio.

 <a name="requirements" />